discordjs/guide/guide/preparations/README.md

 ### Setting up a project folder

-Like any other project, you should have a dedicated folder for this, in order to keep it organized and manageable.
+Like any other project, you should have a dedicated folder for this in order to keep it organized and manageable.

-Navigate to a place on your machine that's easy to find and reopen in the future, for convenience purposes.
+Navigate to a place on your machine that's easy to find and reopen in the future for convenience purposes.
 Create a new folder like you normally would (for Linux, you can use `mkdir project-name` inside your terminal).
 If you already have a name you want to use for your bot, you can use that as the folder name.
 Otherwise, you may name it something like `discord-bot` for the time being \(or anything else you have in mind\).

 Once you're done making the folder, open it up (for Linux, you can use `cd project-name` inside your terminal).